-- 2.37 Again, the Amateur Radio Licence may not be employed as a means of authorising the use of licence-exempt frequencies at power levels higher than those permitted by the Exemption Regulations or as a means of authorising the use of frequencies not authorised by the Exemption Regulations. - The CAA has published comprehensive guidance19 about the use of UAS.
-This 2.38 covers air safety aspects and summarises the spectrum availability.
+- 2.40 Ofcom sometimes receives enquiries from those wishing to operate drones19, using Amateur Radio bands for telecommand, telemetry or 'First Person View' (a pilot's-eye view of the flight).
+As the powers permitted by the exemption regulations are limited, some users seek to take advantage of the higher transmit powers permitted under the UK Amateur Radio Licence.
+This is not the purpose of Amateur Radio and we do not permit this use. - 2.41 The Amateur Radio Licence may not be employed as a means of authorising the use of licence-exempt frequencies at power levels higher than those permitted by the Exemption Regulations or as a means of authorising the use of frequencies not authorised by the Exemption Regulations. - 2.42 The CAA has published comprehensive guidance20 about the use of UAS.
+This covers air safety aspects and summarises the spectrum availability.

-Clauses 2(2) and 2(3) - Identifying locations with RSLs 20
+Clauses 2(2) and 2(3) - Identifying locations with RSLs